 Future Additions to Collection

-Moving forward, new acquisitions of films will be overseen by University Libraries with CSEES providing funds as it is able.
-Faculty are encouraged to discuss what films they might need for research or teaching purposes in advance with Miroljub Ruzic, the East European/Slavic Assistant Curator (email@example.com).
+Moving forward, new acquisitions of films will be overseen by University Libraries with CSEEES providing funds as it is able.
+Faculty are encouraged to discuss what films they might need for research or teaching purposes in advance with Miroljub Ruzic, the East European/Slavic assistant curator (email@example.com).